Vietnam.vn - Nền tảng quảng bá Việt Nam

 As a result, the two companies captured 31% of total new postpaid wireless customers in the third quarter of 2022.
 Comcast and Charter now have more than 10 million mobile customers.

-Charter recently added fuel to the already heated race, announcing a SpectrumOne promotion that offers mobile and home broadband service for about $50 for the first year of subscription.
+Charter recently added fuel to the already heated race when it announced a SpectrumOne promotion, offering mobile and home broadband service for about $50 for the first year of subscription.

-“Charter has always had special promotions, but not to increase broadband customers, but to attract new wireless mobile users,” said analyst Doug Dawson of CCG Consulting.
+“Charter has special promotions all the time, but they are not designed to increase broadband customers, but to attract new wireless mobile users,” said analyst Doug Dawson of CCG Consulting.

 Telecom operators take advantage of 5G to add Netflix, Disney+ streaming services to mobile packages